Are you deciding whether to visit Acapulco vs Puerto Vallarta for a trip?

 Drug-related violence has been increasing in the area, so tourists should be vigilant and be wary of their safety in Acapulco and surrounding areas.

 As is the case in most major tourist attractions, pickpockets operate everywhere.
-This is why carrying a money belt when out and about, to conceal your valuables, is always a good idea.
+This is why carrying a neck wallet when out and about, to conceal your valuables, is always a good idea.

 If you were to stick with one piece of advice, it would be to say; keep away from the public transport of the region.